owen-it/laravel-auditing-doc/upgrading.md

 Version 13 introduces a couple of changes to config and resolvers.

-> {note} Version 13 introduces breaing changes in the config file around resolvers.
+> {note} Version 13 introduces breaking changes in the config file around resolvers.
 Please rename the 'resolver' key to 'resolvers' and _move_ the user resolver to 'user' key: `'resolver' => OwenIt\Auditing\Resolvers\UserResolver::class`.

 ### Resolvers